-The Clinical Supervisor Training course prepares participants to become a supervisor and identify the needs of their supervisee whether supervising for their employer, as a Supervisor for the state licensing boards, or to apply for a Clinical Supervisor credential with an association.
-This training is unique from other Supervisor Trainings with an emphasis on building a relationship through a selection of activities and creating a plan for growth for a supervisee.
+The Clinical Supervisor Training course prepares participants to become a supervisor and identify the needs of their supervisees as a Supervisor for their state licensing boards and to apply for the Approved Clinical Supervisor credential.
+The training has an emphasis on building a relationship through a selection of activities and creating a plan for growth for a supervisee.
 A recognition of the roles and responsibilities of supervision as well as a comparison of supervision theories including theory based, non-theory based, and newer research-based perspectives.
 The process of interviewing, selecting a supervisee, and ethical guidelines in supervision will be examined.
 Legal and ethical issues in supervision will be identified and participants will be provided electronic documents and ethical paperwork.
 Participants will select from methods, techniques, and modalities of supervision to personalize to their clinical setting including the use of technology.
 The training also includes electronic documents of evaluations for both the supervisee and supervisor to use throughout the supervision process.
 Participants will be given activities and assessments to encourage dialogue as a culturally responsive supervisor.

 The LPC/LMFT Supervisory Relationship